idealabasu/idealab_jekyll_source/_posts/2017-10-23-foldable-robotics-2018.md

 ---
-title: Foldable Robotics
+title: EGR598:Foldable Robotics
-description: EGR 598 -- Fall 2016 -- Course 30113
+description: Professor Aukes will be teaching Foldable Robotics in Spring 2018
 show_title: true
 ---

-Professor Aukes will be teaching a new EGR598 class this fall called *Foldable Robotics*.
+Professor Aukes will be teaching an EGR598 class this Spring called *Foldable Robotics*.

 Description
 -----------